-Looking for new flavors to bring to this year’s holiday buffet?
+Looking for new flavors to bring to your next party?
 Here are four easy recipes for dips and spreads that all be done ahead of time.
 Serve with fresh or roasted vegetables, breads, crackers, pitas, or tortilla chips![Read more…]

 This recipe is a perfect way to dress up fresh vegetables in a delicious, light marinade.
 Makes a great addition to a party buffet, or a quick healthy snack.
 Easy to prepare, and easy to enjoy![Read more…]